wieslawsoltes/Dock/docs/dock-tracking-controls.md

 These collections are populated automatically by `FactoryBase` when layouts are initialised.
 They can be inspected or modified at runtime if you create custom host controls or windows.

+The default Avalonia controls update these dictionaries whenever the `DataContext` changes. `ToolContentControl` and `DocumentContentControl` subscribe to the `DataContext` property so the `ToolControls` and `DocumentControls` mappings stay in sync with the currently visible dockables.

 ## Typical usage

 Most applications rely on these collections indirectly via the factory helpers.
 For example `ShowWindows` iterates `HostWindows` to open any floating tools and documents.
 You can also retrieve a specific control: